 However, it is important to note that Google takes some time to notice the change and so, you need to be patient and wait for the ranking and traffic to come back.

-On the other hand, when a 302 redirect used, Google keeps the original URL in its index and transfers no link value to the new URL.
+On the other hand, when a 302 redirect is used, Google keeps the original URL in its index and transfers a no link value to the new URL.
 This is because 302 is a temporary redirect.
 So, when you come back to your original URL, your ranking, traffic, domain authority, and the link juice will be retained.
 The image below clearly depicts the difference between 301 and 302 redirects

 Source: The Build Media